shapeoko/Docs/content/carriages.md

 ![exploded view of Motor Mount Carriages](tPictures/PS20022_4.png)

 1. Connect V-Wheels to the plate
-	- two static at the top
+	- two static at the top (using M5 Hex Nuts)
-	- two eccentric at the bottom
+	- two eccentric at the bottom in the larger holes (using Eccentric Nuts)
 2. Connect the smooth idlers to plate
-	- two total
+	- two total, these will need an aluminum spacer (**Note:** You may want to sandwich the spacer in between two washers, rather than placing both washers against the plate as shown.)
 	- take note of the orientation of the bolt
 	- take note of the orientation of the bearings/idler
 3. Attach your stepper motor
 	- Using 4 x M3x6mm SHCS, attach the stepper motor
-	- Use an M3 washer between the SHCS and the plate
+	- Use an M3 washer between the SHCS and the plate (**Note:** You may need more than one per washer, depending upon bolt length and the depth of the threads in the motor.
+Use an equal number of washers per motor.
+Be careful not to strip out the threads in the motor.)
+When you tighten the motor into place, do so in an X pattern.
+You want the face of the motor to be equally tight against the plate.

 ![Assembled Motor Mount Carriages](tPictures/so_motor_mount_carriage_4.jpg)